 - Customer thinks: "Makes sense, delivery costs extra"

-A 27% markup is perceived as normal.
+A 27% markup feels completely normal.

 Different strategies for different dishes

-- Popular dishes: Lower markup (volume compensates)
+- Popular dishes: Moderate markup (volume offsets lower margin)

 How do you calculate the right platform prices?